nyorain/vil/docs/own/ideas.md

   to continuously debug draw commands when their order randomly changes (have seen it multiple times in games).
 Not sure if feasible though to force/reorder on our side.

+- allow to show contents of *any* resource before/after *any* command.
+  Useful debugging memory corruptions & aliasing.

+- allow to save image/buffer data to file

+- time critical functions: Gui::Draw, command hook recording, freeBlocks etc and track them via DebugStats.
+When they get too large show something via imgui in debug mode (e.g. the needed time in red).